calebharris/fp_book_club_ts/docs_src/chapter_4.md

 type Either<E, A> = Left<E, A> | Right<E, A>;

 abstract class EitherBase<E, A> {
+  // When mapping over the right side, the left type parameter must be
-  flatMap<F extends G, G, B>(
+  // promoted to a supertype to satisfy the covariance imposed by TypeScript flatMap<F extends G, G, B>(
       this: Either<F, A>,
       f: (a: A) => Either<G, B>): Either<G, B> { ... }

   map<B>(this: Either<E, A>, f: (a: A) => B): Either<E, B> { ... }

+  // Similarly for orElse
   orElse<F extends G, G, T extends U, U>(
       this: Either<F, T>,
       b: () => Either<G, U>): Either<G, U> { ... }